Nolans Bore Rare Earths Project

 How We Helped

-Rare earths projects, such as Nolans, have faced difficulties in accessing commercial debt funding as rare earth markets are relatively opaque with a history of significant price volatility.
+Rare earths projects, such as Nolans, have historically faced difficulties in securing commercial debt funding due to the opaque nature of rare earth markets and their history of price volatility.
+This made our role as a gap financier particularly important in helping to de-risk the project and encourage private sector investment.

 Public Benefit

-Independent analysis has concluded that the Nolans Project represents important benefits for the local Northern Territory economy.
-Its development brings significant opportunity to the NT in the form of training and development, local business procurement, regional income and the payment of community benefits.
+Independent analysis has concluded that the Nolans Bore Rare Earths Project brings significant opportunity to the Northern Territory in the form of training and development, local business procurement and regional income.

-The forecast benefit of the project to the NT is $1,433m which includes an estimated Gross Territory Product (GTP) benefit of $828m (net of greenhouse gas emission cost) over construction and a 20-year operational life.
+The forecast benefit of the project to the regional economy is $1,433m which includes an estimated Gross Territory Product (GTP) benefit of $828m (net of greenhouse gas emission cost) over construction and a 23-year operational life.

 Indigenous Engagement